david-risney/CSP-Fiddler-Extension/README.md

 # CSP-Fiddler-Extension
-Content Security Policy rule collector extension for Fiddler.
+Content Security Policy rule collector extension for Fiddler helps you produce a strong CSP for a web page.

 ## What's this?
+Use this extension to add a CSP header to your page, or tighten up your existing CSP header.

-This is an extension for [Fiddler](http://www.telerik.com/fiddler) that helps you produce the most restrictive set of [Content-Security-Policy](https://docs.webplatform.org/wiki/tutorials/content-security-policy) rules for web pages for which the web pages won't violate that policy.
+This is an extension for [Fiddler](http://www.telerik.com/fiddler) that gives you the most restrictive  [Content-Security-Policy](https://docs.webplatform.org/wiki/tutorials/content-security-policy) for a web page but that won't generate any errors for that web page.
 Install the extension, turn it on, navigate to web pages using a browser that supports CSP, and view the CSP rules that the extension generates.

 ## Install
 Win+R, powershell.exe and enter the following into the PowerShell prompt: